-Calling on our Better Angels
+Calling on Our Better Angels

-Being grateful is also hard, especially in the midst of our busy lives filled with all of its distractions.
+Being grateful is also hard, especially in the midst of our busy lives filled with all its distractions.

 “Yet, this feast day calls us to imagine,” O’Brien told the attendees, since imagination is not only a central way of praying in the exercises of St. Ignatius, it “ought to be a central way that we do things here at Santa Clara.
 Because imagination is the font of hope, the source of what is possible.”

 O’Brien’s words of inspiration are drawn from the teachings of St. Ignatius, who over years of intense prayer and service during the time of his conversion “observed that God was working with him as a teacher deals with a student.”
 It’s a fitting analogy, O’Brien said, “for such a pivotal figure in the history of education.”